Five new local COVID-19 cases

 There have been two positive cases of a COVID-19 variant in Brantford-Brant with the lineage not determined.

-There are currently outbreaks at two high schools and two elementary schools in Brantford, with 20 people affected.
-The high schools are: Assumption College (four students, one staff member) and North Park Collegiate (three students).
-The elementary schools are; James Hiller (four students) and St. Peter (eight students).
+There are currently four outbreaks at area schools with 20 people affected.
+Local school outbreaks include (with number of cases in brackets): Assumption College (four students, one staff member); James Hiller (four students); North Park Collegiate (three students); St. Peter (eight students).

 Advertisement